 I always use caution when choosing products I use while pregnant.
 Even when I’m breastfeeding I use caution.
 (Check out what I use while breastfeeding here.)

 As soon as you get pregnant, your body is sharing space with another little someday human, and teeny tiny humans can’t handle the same things we can, not to mention there are some weird restrictions during pregnancy you probably never thought of… like no cold deli meats.
+So we had to include safety as one of our early pregnancy tips.

 If you’re NOT a first-time mom, I would love to hear what your early pregnancy tips would be!
 Share them in the comments below, and be sure to check out our First Trimester Morning Sickness Remedies list here.